rmonnier/minishell/README.md

 ## Motivation

-Learn child processes management and see what's going on under the hood of a shell.
+Learn child process management and discover what's going on under the hood of a shell.

 ## Installation